biswa0808/thomaspernet/content/post/table_to_md.md

 ![3](https://github.com/thomaspernet/thomaspernet/raw/master/static/post/table_to_medium/3.png)

-If I want to publish the first tutorial, I open the file and save it in HTML without style;
+If I want to publish the first tutorial, I open the file and save it in HTML without style.

 ![4](https://github.com/thomaspernet/thomaspernet/raw/master/static/post/table_to_medium/4.png)